vtjoeh/webex-presenter-desk-pro/README.md

 # webex-presenter-desk-pro
 Use the Webex Desk Pro PC overlay feature in a Webex Meeting to get a full screen presentation.

+**Problem:** The Webex Desk Pro has a great feature that you use your PC input as a virtual background to use during a presentation.
+However, the default view in Webex Meeting is Grid View which means you will show up in only one small portion of the screen.

+**Solution:** This macro allows you to send the PC Overlay source as the content channel from the Desk Pro.
+There fore you will get grid view.